pmatheus/jackbot-sensor/docs/IMPLEMENTATION_STATUS.md

 **Final Steps:**
 - [x] Update feature matrix and exchange-by-exchange status in this file.
 - [ ] Ensure all tests pass for all exchanges after each change.
-- [ ] Document any API quirks, limitations, or unsupported features.
+- [x] Document any API quirks, limitations, or unsupported features.
+- [x] Exchange smart trade quirks documented in client stub comments.

 ---